mthiel/stream-deck-denon-receiver/readme.md

 ## Troubleshooting

 If your receiver isn't detected:
-1. Ensure your receiver has HEOS support and is enabled
+1. Ensure your receiver has HEOS support and is enabled (You do not need to be logged into HEOS though)
-2. Verify your receiver is on the same network as your computer
+3. Verify your receiver is on the same LAN segment as your computer
-3. Check that no firewall is blocking network discovery
+4. Check that no firewall is blocking network discovery
-4. Try refreshing the receiver list in the action settings
+5. Try refreshing the receiver list in the action settings